MASCOT Family Role

 ❧ LOST CHILD’s GOAL

-Provide relief for the family by sacrificing their identity & desires to give parents one less thing to worry about
+Provide relief for the family by being invisible – sacrificing their identity & desires to give parents one less thing to worry about

 PURPOSE

-For Self: hide from chaos, physical & emotional abuse (under a table, in a closet, their room, nearest library), avoid being responsible for anyone else…. withdraw into a fantasy world, making themself very small & quiet
+For Self: hide from chaos, physical & emotional abuse (under a table, in a closet, their room, after-school activities), avoid being responsible for anyone else…. withdraw into a fantasy world, making themself very small & quiet

 For Family: relieve some tension by not being another burden, provide family’s privacy by not airing ‘dirty laundry’, help family avoid facing serious problems by never mentioning alcohol, toxic roles or Recovery